The climate in climate economics: CDICE - re-calibrating the climate of DICE

-Before addressing the performance of DICE, we first turn to the CMIP5 benchmark data (gray and black in Figure~\ref{fig:CMIPBM}).
-The data provide a benchmark range rather than a benchmark value: depending on the concrete CMIP5 model, warming by 2100 is between 1 K and 2.5 K for RCP26 and between 3 K and over 6 K for RCP85.
-The range increases, although the models feed on prescribed concentrations rather than emissions.
+The CMIP5 data (gray and black lines in Figure~\ref{fig:CMIPBM}) provide a benchmark range: depending on the model, warming by 2100 is between 1 K and 2.5 K for RCP26 and between 3 K and over 6 K for RCP85.
+The range exists, although the models feed on prescribed concentrations, not emissions.
 A subset of CMIP5 models recomputed the RCP85 scenario based on prescribed emissions.
 By 2100, their CO2 concentrations lie in a range from 800 ppm to 1150ppm, or within about 20\% of the CMIP5 prescribed value of 935 ppm, and warming ranges roughly from 2.7 K to 6.5K~\citep[Figure 12.36 in the][]{IntergovernmentalPanelonClimateChange2015}.
-The episodic cooling apparent in Figure~\ref{fig:CMIPBM}, which is due to large volcanic eruptions such as Mt.
+The episodic cooling apparent in Figure~\ref{fig:CMIPBM}, which is due to significant volcanic eruptions such as Mt.
 Pinatubo in 1991, is a reminder that the temperature evolution in CMIP5 encapsulates a whole range of forcings.
-The decreasing CO2 concentrations and temperatures in RCP26 are of particular interest as they allow us to benchmark DICE in the context of mitigation scenarios.
-Taken together, the benchmark range in Figure~\ref{fig:CMIPBM} covers a range of forcings and may be somewhat on the conservative side.
+The decreasing CO2 concentrations and temperatures in RCP26 are of particular interest as they allow us to benchmark the CE in the context of mitigation scenarios.